matthewegyed/BlockchainGambit/README.md

 -   Time controls and game clocks.
 -   50-move rule tracking.
 -   3-fold repetition detection.
--   Integration with chess engines for analysis or AI opponents.

 While the move validation logic is comprehensive, executing it fully on-chain (especially checkmate/stalemate detection which requires evaluating all potential moves) can be computationally intensive and may incur significant gas costs, making Layer 2 solutions a more practical deployment target for frequent use.